jbcodeforce/autonomous-car-mgr/docs/architecture.md

 One important consideration is to address what are the event producers, and then what consumers are interested by those events.

 Lambda Function can be producer of business events to an event backbone.
 It can also be a consumer, and Lambda has native support for events produced by message and streaming services like Amazon Simple Queue Service (SQS), Amazon Simple Notification Service (SNS), and Amazon Kinesis.
+The major question is at least delivery and idempotency.

 ## Integration with other services